Nightblade/PathOfBuilding/docs/codingStyle.md

 ## Strings

-* `"double quotes"`.
-* `'single quotes'` for strings containing double quotes.
+* `"double quotes"`, with `'single quotes'` for strings containing `'"double" "quotes"'`.

 ## Maximum Line length

-* Try to avoid lines over 200 characters, but otherwise there's no hard rule.
+* Try to avoid lines over 200 characters in length, but otherwise there's no hard rule.

 ## Naming